Cultist Simulator: Reception

-Cultist Simulator received mixed reviews on Metacritic.
+Cultist Simulator received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 50% of critics.

 TouchArcade enjoyed the visual style of the game, saying it beautifully evoked "the early 20th century aesthetic of the game’s narrative".
 Nintendo World Report felt it could take too long to make meaningful progress, and it was easy to make a mistake that would reset it.
 PC Gamer liked how the trial and error gameplay could lead to experimentation, "each failure comes with a bit more knowledge of how the game works and how to avoid whichever disaster befell you the last time".
 Eurogamer praised the writing, saying it evoked a feeling of "a protean clutch of riddles, scholarly marginalia, back-alley rumours and pointed epithets".

 According to Alexis Kennedy, Cultist Simulators sales surpassed 35,000 units within six days of release, which caused the game to break even and generate a profit in its first week.
 Its sales were similar in volume to those of Sunless Sea over the same period.

 Cultist Simulator won the award for "Best Emotional Game Design" at the Emotional Game Awards 2018.
 It was nominated in the "Debut Game" and "Game Innovation" categories for the 15th British Academy Games Awards, and won the awards for "Best Game Design" and "Best Innovation" at the Develop:Star Awards, whereas its other nomination was for "Best Narrative".